david-danie/david-danie/README.md

  </p>
 <br>

-- 🔭 I’m currently working on <a href="https://github.com/david-danie/M32CTV.git" target="_blank" rel="noreferrer">**M32CTV**</a> a project to control some outputs from an Atmega32/328 with Arduino bootloader on a DIY greenhouse.
+- 🔭 I’m currently working in <a href="https://github.com/david-danie/automatedGreenhouse" target="_blank" rel="noreferrer">**ESP32greenhouse**</a> a project to control some outputs of an ESP32 for a DIY greenhouse.

 - 🌱 I’m currently learning <a href="https://github.com/david-danie/Python-Web-Sockets">**Python, web sockets and Flask**.</a>
 <br>